dynamsoft-docs/barcode-reader-docs/parameters/reference/barcode-height-range-array.md

 # BarcodeHeightRangeArray

-`BarcodeHeightRangeArray` is a parameter to specify the range of heights (in pixels) for barcodes searching and result filtering.
+`BarcodeHeightRangeArray` defines the range of heights (in pixels) for barcodes searching and result filtering.
 It is not set by default which means there is no limitation on the barcode heights.

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |